mikemartin/coatesgroup/content/collections/pages/privacy-policy.md

             text: 'https://www.oaic.gov.au/'
           -
             type: text
             text: ').
-If you have a question about our approach to privacy, would like to obtain a copy of our Privacy Policy, or would like to gain access to information we might hold about you, please contact us.'
+If you have a question about our approach to privacy, would like to obtain a copy of our Privacy Policy, or would like to gain access to the information we might hold about you, please contact us.'
     type: article
     enabled: true
 hero_type: brand